Druue/OOP_Project/docs/agendas/client-meeting.md

 - Change the opening and closing times for a building.
 - Cancel a reservation for a certain timeslot.
 - See an overview of all current reservations.
+- Change the availability of a building for a specific date.

 ## Buildings
 The application should contain a database of all availible buildings.
 The main attributes of a building that are stored in the application are: